masudsaiful/laravel_12x_features_and_improvements/README.md

 **ii) Medium Impact Changes:**

-Laravel says, **Likelihood Of Impact: Medium** about 'Models and UUIDv7'.
+Laravel says, **Likelihood Of Impact: Medium** about **Models and UUIDv7**.
 Before that let's firstly try to undestand what is this actually!

 A **UUID** (Universally Unique Identifier) is a 128-bit identifier used to uniquely identify records in a database.
 Unlike auto-incrementing IDs, UUIDs:

 🔹 Are globally unique (no duplicates even across different databases).
 🔹 Do not expose record count (for security).
 🔹 Work well in distributed systems (no risk of ID conflicts).